KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 where centropic patterns
 in stillness cease.

-There too dispersal meets its stay—
+There too dispersal meets its stay —
 static shadow,
 end of play.